Global Reporting Initiative (GRI)

 - GRI Content Index Tool

-Dexus has elected to prepare a GRI report in accordance with GRI G4 'Core' reporting guidelines.
-This required Dexus to implement the GRI reporting principles to disclosure its approach and performance against a list of standard disclosures as well as specific and sector related disclosures based on the list of Dexus's material issues.
+Dexus has elected to prepare a GRI report in accordance with GRI Standards (2016) 'Core' reporting guidelines.
+This required Dexus to implement the GRI reporting principles to disclosure our approach and performance against a list of standard disclosures as well as specific and sector related disclosures based on the list of Dexus's material topics.

-Dexus has reported against the two main types of disclosures contained with the GRI G4 guidelines with the addition of the Construction and Real Estate Supplement.
+Dexus has reported against the two main types of disclosures contained with the GRI Standards with the addition of the Construction and Real Estate Supplement.

-- Standard Disclosures: Disclosures that set the overall context for understanding Dexus's performance such as strategy, profile, and governance.
+- General Disclosures: Disclosures that set the overall context for understanding Dexus's performance such as strategy, profile, and governance.

-- Specific Standard Disclosures: Disclosures on Management Approach (DMAs) and indicators that elicit comparable information on Dexus's economic, environmental and social performance.
+- Material Topic Disclosures: Disclosures on Management Approach (DMAs) and indicators that elicit comparable information on Dexus's economic, environmental and social performance for each material issue.